1. Name and contact details of the person responsible for processing data and the company data protection officer

 Information relating to the device used is stored in the cookie.
 However, this does not mean that we can use it to discover your identity.

 Cookies are used to make our online offering more enjoyable for you to use.
 We use session cookies to see that you have already visited individual pages of our website.
-These are automatically deleted once you leave our page.
+These are automatically deleted once you leave our site.

 We also use temporary cookies to optimise user-friendliness, and these are stored on your device for a set period.
 If you revisit our page to make use of our services, it will be automatically recognised that you have already visited the page.
 Your inputs and settings will also be remembered so that you do not have to re-enter them.